 - Include descriptive words (big, small, soft, hard)

-- Benefits: Enhances vocabulary, visual recognition, and parent-child bonding
+- Builds vocabulary, visual recognition, and bonding

 Family Band:

-- Create instruments from household items:
+- Make instruments from household items:

 - Rice-filled containers for shakers